lambdacasserole/uwuscript/README.md

 UwuScript.exe "examples/hello.uwu"
 ```

-## Caveats
+## Limitations
 Largely untested and very unoptimized, the Turing machine underlying the language is a very hasty port from the PHP version in [my ancient Brainfony repository](https://github.com/lambdacasserole/brainfony).
 It's gonna be buggy and slow.

-## Limitations
-Random inline text will break the tokenizer, that's why the single-line comment token was added.
-It's easy to change this so you can stick non-instructions wherever you like (like I believe Urban Muller's [original Brainfuck implementation](https://gist.github.com/rdebath/0ca09ec0fdcf3f82478f) does by changing the regular expressions that the tokenizer is initialized with.
+Also, random inline text will break the tokenizer, that's why the single-line comment token was added.
+It's easy to change this so you can stick non-instructions wherever you like (like I believe Urban Muller's [original Brainfuck implementation](https://gist.github.com/rdebath/0ca09ec0fdcf3f82478f) does) by changing the regular expressions that the tokenizer is initialized with.

+## Contributing
+If you find a bug and would really like to contribute for whatever reason, feel free to fork and submit a pull request.